-If the bicycle accident was caused by someone else’s negligence, recklessness, or other legal fault, you may be entitled to compensation for the damages you’ve suffered in accident, including for:
+If the bicycle accident was caused by someone else’s negligence, recklessness, or other legal fault, you may be entitled to compensation for the damages you’ve suffered in the accident, including for:

-- Past and future medical treatment, including surgeries and other medical procedures, physical and occupational therapy, prescription medication, mobility equipment, and even costs of long-term care such as home health care or renovations to your home to accommodate disabilities cause by your injuries
+- Past and future medical treatment, including surgeries and other medical procedures, physical and occupational therapy, prescription medication, mobility equipment, and even costs of long-term care such as home health care or renovations to your home to accommodate disabilities caused by your injuries

 - Lost wages or income from the time that you miss from work while recovering from your injuries

 - Lost earning capacity, if your injuries cause disabilities that prevent you from being able to go back to work

 - Lost enjoyment and quality of life, as may be caused by disabilities or physical disfigurements caused by your injuries